Accumulation of resources and development of vulnerability over the life course

 3. Preventing vulnerability processes via social policies and interventions

-Issues relating to the extent to which social interventions can help individuals to build up resources and reserves and hence weaken or eliminate vulnerability processes (vulnerabilisation) are also of particular interest for this CCI.
+Issues relating to the extent to which social interventions can help individuals to build up resources and reserves and hence weaken or eliminate vulnerability processes (vulnerabilisation) are also of particular interest for this cross-cutting issue.